Towards Proactive Safe Human-Robot Collaborations via Data-Efficient Conditional Behavior Prediction: Introduction

 \section{Introduction}

-As robots are becoming more common in industrial manufacturing, social and home environments, it is imperative that they are able to seamlessly interact with humans.
-In particular, robots need to be able to \textit{collaborate} with humans, since this would allow both agents to take advantage of the speed and precision of robots as well as the flexibility of humans for completing tasks.
-One major challenge in working with people is the closed-loop nature of the interaction---the robot needs to understand what the human wants to do so it can assist them, but the robot's own actions will also influence the human's actions because both agents are acting in the same environment.
-Being able to reason about this influence is an important factor in both efficient and safe human-robot interactions, since improved models of human behavior can additionally enable less conservativeness in safe control.
-Much existing work in the field of human-robot interaction has made use of observational models of humans~\cite{baker2007goal, baker2009action}, but generally lacks the ability to predict how the human will respond to the robot's ultimate decision.
+As robots are becoming more common in industrial manufacturing, social, and home environments, it is imperative that they seamlessly collaborate with humans.
+This would allow us to take advantage of the speed and precision of robots as well as the flexibility of humans for completing tasks (such as in flexible industrial production lines~\cite{kruger2009cooperation, villani2018survey}).
+Instead of passively reacting to the human's behavior, we also want robots to \textit{proactively} collaborate with humans by estimating and influencing their future behavior.
+One major challenge is the closed-loop nature of the interaction---the robot needs to understand what the human wants to do so it can assist them, but the robot's own actions will also influence the human's actions.
+Reasoning about this influence is an important factor in both efficient and safe human-robot interaction (HRI).
+Much existing work in the field of HRI has made use of observational models of humans~\cite{baker2007goal, baker2009action}, but generally lacks the ability to predict how the human will respond to the robot's ultimate decision.
+Game-theoretic approaches do this reasoning, but often assume some hierarchical information structure~\cite{fisac2019hierarchical}, can be too restrictive to achieve optimal safety-performance tradeoffs in human-machine systems~\cite{zhang2023rethinking}, and may be poor predictors of humans~\cite{bornhorst2004people, bruttel2012infinity, gachter2004behavioral}.

-Autonomous driving researchers have taken note of this and recently developed predictive models of agents that are conditioned on the ego agent's future plan~\cite{tolstaya2021identifying}, sometimes called \textit{conditional behavior prediction} (CBP) models.
+Autonomous driving researchers have taken note of the importance of influence and recently developed predictive models of agents that are conditioned on the ego agent's future plan~\cite{tolstaya2021identifying}, sometimes called \textit{conditional behavior prediction} (CBP) models.
 CBP models rely on large datasets of human-human or human-robot interactions to reason about how a robot's actions would change the intentions of humans.
-Game-theoretic approaches also do this reasoning, but often assume some hierarchical information structure~\cite{fisac2019hierarchical}, can be too restrictive to achieve optimal safety-performance tradeoffs in human-machine systems~\cite{zhang2023rethinking}, and prior work has shown that Nash equilibria can be poor predictors of humans~\cite{bornhorst2004people, bruttel2012infinity, gachter2004behavioral}.
+Such datasets, however, are not available in many human-robot collaboration domains such as industrial manufacturing and home robotics.
+In particular, these environments have a variety different task specifications, so it may be infeasible to collect enough data for all tasks of interest.
+As a result, existing CBP techniques cannot be directly applied.